astronomer/docs/learn/airflow-setup-teardown.md

 ### Parallel setup/teardown groupings

 You can have several independent sets of setup and teardown tasks in the same DAG.
-For example, you might have a pair of tasks that sets up and tears down a cluster and another pair that sets up and tears down a temporary database.
+For example, you might have a grouping of tasks that sets up and tears down a cluster and another grouping that sets up and tears down a temporary database.

 <Tabs
     defaultValue="decorators"